as examples of the best design of their era.

 Scientific American cover 1902 - Automobile and OutingScientific American cover 1904 - United States NavyScientific American cover 1905 - AirshipScientific American cover 1906 - AutomobileScientific American cover 1906 - Motor Boat & SportsmenScientific American cover 1907 - AutomobileScientific American cover 1907 - United States NavyScientific American cover 1908 - Engineering

-About 1911 a new simpler style was introduced with colour pictoral covers for all issues.
+In 1911 a new simpler style was introduced with colour pictoral covers for many issues.

-Then, in 1914, with the Great War in Europe, came a little backward step introducing a border which was to last until the end of hostilities.
+Then, in 1913, came a little backward step introducing a border which was to last until the end of first world war hostilities.

 Scientific American cover 1914 - War Issue 3Scientific American cover 1915 - A fast Monorail Train Crossing a ValleyScientific American cover 1915 - 75'th AnniversaryScientific American cover 1916 - Industrial: Gerrit BenererScientific American cover 1916 - Heat Value of Fuels: Howard V. Brown

-At the end of the war the design was changed to a cleaner look with a simpler border but mostly using one or two colour and black, a style I distinctly remember for the inside illustrations when I started reading them in the 1960s.
+At the end of the war, in 1919, the design was changed to a cleaner look with a simpler border but mostly using one or two colour and black, a style I distinctly remember for the inside illustrations when I started reading them in the 1960s.
+The page size was also reduced to Quarto (11½" x 8½")

 Scientific American cover 1920 - Highspeed railroading with airplane engines and propellers - Howard V. BrownScientific American cover 1920 - How the blind may read all books by means of the optophone - Howard V. Brown